 Only one adult over 21 from each homesite is eligible to be a board member.
 Others from the same homesite can be on committee’s though.
 Renters cannot participate in either but are welcome to help out with community initiatives!

-RVs ( recreational vehicles ), Campers and boats cannot be kept on the properly longer than 48 hours.
-If the vehicle will fit in the garage, this is permitted.
+RVs ( recreational vehicles ), Campers and boats cannot be kept on the property longer than 48 hours.
+If the item in question will fit in the garage out of site, this is permitted.
+They can be parked in the back yard, but only if they cannot be seen above the fence line ( meaning the homesite must also have a fence installed ).

 The Home Owners association is made up of homesite owners.
 The board is not paid for any work as this is a community driven board.
 The goal of the HOA is to maintain the standards outlined in the covenants that every new homesite owner signs upon purchasing a homesite.
 The goal of the HOA is to be reasonable and respectful but also enforce the covenants appropriately and with equal hand.